 This guide, developed with insights from our legal team, will help you understand when a general practice attorney might be the right move for your situation.

-What Is a General Practice Attorney?
+Defining a General Practice Attorney?

 A general practice attorney is a licensed lawyer who handles legal matters across various areas of law.
 Instead of focusing on a single specialty, they offer broad legal knowledge and can assist with a wide range of issues commonly faced by individuals and small businesses.